Ballet Summer Intensive

 Students under 18 are placed in double rooms on gender-specific floors.
 All floors in the residence halls are supervised by counselors and all double rooms have a single shared restroom with private shower and toilet stall.
 Participants over 18 will be housed separately.
 Participants over 18 will be housed separately.
 To request a roommate, please have both participants (or parents/guardians of each participant if under 18) e-mail the Pre-College office at firstname.lastname@example.org with the names of both roommates and the program they will participate in.

-Linens include 2 sheets, 1 pillowcase, and 2 towels.
-Pillow and blanket are NOT provided.
+Linens include 2 sheets, 1 pillow, 1 pillowcase, and 2 towels.
+Blanket is available upon request.

 Residence halls do not have kitchens, phones or TV’s available in the rooms.
 If you are taking a medication that must be refrigerated special accommodations may be made.
 Lounges are also available in the buildings.